DOI-USGS/volcano-avog2s/doc/UsersGuide.md

   g2s_Extract_Sonde 190.055 52.8222 180.0 0.2 Clev

-Will return a verticle profile above Cleveland Volcano from 0-180 km with a z-spacing of 0.2 km.
-Data will be written to the file Clev0.met with columns for z [km] : T(z) [K] : u(z) [m/s] : v(z) [m/s] : rho(z) [g/cm3] : p(z) [mbar]
+Will return a vertical profile above Cleveland Volcano from 0-180 km with a z-spacing of 0.2 km.
+Data will be written to the file Clev0.met with columns z [km] : T(z) [K] : u(z) [m/s] : v(z) [m/s] : rho(z) [g/cm3] : p(z) [mbar]

 Using a control file provides greater flexibility and is needed to override the